Got Red Mites in Your Hen House? These products will help...

 The Benefits

 Keeping chickens is rewarding in so many ways.
-With healthy, well feed chickens come the supply of fresh delicious eggs, enriched compost for the garden, minimized kitchen scraps and the bug population is kept under control.
+With healthy, well-fed hens come the supply of fresh delicious eggs, enriched compost for the garden, minimized kitchen scraps and the bug population is kept under control.
 Chooks can scratch and turn over your garden, aerate the soil and help weed under your trees.
 They can teach your kids about the wonderful cycles of life...broody hens, hatching eggs, fluffy chicks....what an educational experience for our next generation.
 Chickens make ideal pets for kids and adults alike.
 Their quirky personalities can be a winner with children.
 They teach kids about sharing, routine and responsibility.

 Heritage hens free ranging in a paddock.